Best Cat Insurance

 Best Cat Insurance by Age

-Pumpkin offers the best cat insurance for the vast majority of age groups in our analysis, from kittens under one year old through senior cats aged 20, making it the most consistent choice across a cat's lifetime.
-Pets Best is the one exception, claiming the top spot for four-year-old cats, driven by its first-place coverage ranking and competitive pricing at that age.
+Pumpkin is the top cat insurer across most age groups in our analysis, from kittens under one year old through senior cats aged 20.
+Pets Best is the one exception, taking the top spot for four-year-old cats on the strength of its first-place coverage ranking and competitive pricing at that age.

 Data filtered by: